aparupadg/boxofficeprediction/readme.txt

 RUN file predict_movie.py

-movie_names.txt   ###Contains the list of names of movies collected from wikipedia

 predict_movie.py  ###  Takes movie name as input, builds the corresponding feature vector, and uses the fitted logistic regression or SVM model to predict the box office success

 createmovie-info.py  ###Reads the names of movies collected from wikipedia and saved in movie_names.txt.
 For each movie it collects information from IMDB database and saves in movie-info.txt